Basketball Referee

 If a player dribbles Andre picks it up with 2 hands and the other player touches the ball( not knocking it out of the others poccession) then can the player with the ball with 2 hands dribble again?

-Asked by Chantoan over 9 years ago
+Asked by Chantoan almost 10 years ago

 No, an offensive player cannot regain the ability to dribble until another player touches the ball WHILE the original player no longer possesses the ball.
 So if A1 has continuous possession during the time that B1 touches the ball, A1 cannot dribble for the second time.
 A more likely call is if B1 touches the ball and pushes it in an opposite direction than A1 is holding it, it should be called a held ball (and go to the possession arrow).